rogino/programmingNotes/README.md

-# RobotC
+# Programming Notes

-A very long document on the workings of RobotC, C, and programming in general.
+Notes on some languages.
+Probably very bad.